The Game Changer Grant provides the opportunity to transform your community!

 Yes!
 If your group or organization has a project that can transform a space to encourage play, eliminate a barrier to access, or increase equipment availability we want to hear from you.
 Regular monthly community grants will still be funded throughout the year.
 The Game Changer grant is looking for one big collaborative project but based upon applications, the committee may choose to fund multiple applications that total $250,000.

 When will I find out if we have been chosen?

 A representative from the Foundation will be in contact with the designated point person once your application is started and will assist in making sure all needed materials are submitted by the deadline.
-The winner of the Game Changer Grant will be announced on September 29, 2023.
+The winner of the Game Changer Grant will be announced at an event on November 16, 2023.

 What if I don’t win?

 On November 16, 2023 one $250,000.00 winner will be announced as the winner of the Game Changer Grant.
 Other projects may receive funding for a portion of their proposal that evening as well.